samdvr/Scala-by-Example/examples/variables.md

 ```

-Notice that the type of variables are declared after the variable name seprated by a colon mark.
+Notice that the type of variables is declared after the variable name separated by a colon mark.

 Another way to declare variables: